whoisraibolt/LBCNN/README.md

 In this example we use the [JAFFE](http://www.kasrl.org/jaffe.html "JAFFE") dataset.

+**Notice:**

-**Notice:** The LBCNN model proposed in this work was implemented in Python (version 2.7.12) using the TensorFlow framework (version 1.4.0) using a GPU based architecture, and might not work with other versions.
+- The LBCNN model proposed in this work was implemented in Python (version 2.7.12) using the TensorFlow framework (version 1.4.0) using a GPU based architecture, and might not work with other versions.

+- The directory where the datasets should stay is not available in GitHub, since it would violate the dataset rules.

 ## Dependencies